-Residents must notify the owner/agent if any household member listed on the lease or on HUD Form 50059 leaves the unit.
+Residents must notify the owner/agent if any household member listed on the lease, on HUD Form 50059 or on the LIHTC Tenant Income Certification (TIC) leaves the unit.
 This notification must occur as quickly as possible but within no more than ten (10) calendar days.